thexForce/Pulse/README.md

 To arm researchers with freely accessible, open-source tools – our 'Pulse' arsenal – to aggressively target and overcome cardiovascular diseases, fighting for healthier lives across the region.

 ## Join the Mission
-CombatCVD is more than  a software it's a movement to democratize advanced cardiovascular research and care
+PULSE is more than  a software it's a movement to democratize advanced cardiovascular research and care

 - **Developers**: Contribute to our codebase
 - **Healthcare Professionals**: Provide clinical insights and testing